sleepyloris/sleepyloris/README.md

 ### Hi there 👋

-Computer scientist & Philosopher
+Philosopher And Computer Scientist

-- 🔭 Working on: CSGO Data Analysis
+-  🔭 I’m currently working on: CSGO Data Analysis & VR Mind Palace, for learning Hanzi
+- 💬 Ask me about
 - ⚡ Fun fact: I play the guitar :)